FAQ: Resource Requests

 - When can I request an additional IPv4 allocation? →

-When approximately 80% of your existing IPv4 allocation is in use, you may request a one time /22 (1,024 IPv4 addresses) allocation, even if you can justify a larger allocation.
-This /22 allocation will only be made if you have already received an IPv6 allocation from an upstream LIR or the RIPE NCC.
+When you need more IP space and have not yet received a one time /22 from the last /8, you may request this as an additional IPv4 allocation.
+A /22 allocation will only be made if you have already received an IPv6 allocation from an upstream LIR or the RIPE NCC.

 Please note that you have to be a RIPE NCC member to receive the /22 IPv4 allocation.

 When LIRs have already received a /22 from the RIPE NCC, additional address space can be transferred between RIPE NCC members.

 - How to request IPv4 address space in “IPv4 Address Allocation and Assignment Policies for the RIPE NCC Service Region”